uio-bmi/immuneML/docs/source/galaxy.rst

 tool that is equivalent to the CLI (command-line interface), as well as repertoire and receptor-level classification tools with an intuitive graphical user interface aimed at immunology experts without a machine learning background.

+If you are unfamiliar with Galaxy, you may want to start here:

+- :ref:`Introduction to Galaxy`

-To get started, you will need to add your dataset to Galaxy, which is explained in this tutorial:
+To get started using immuneML in Galaxy, you will need to add your dataset to Galaxy, which is explained in this tutorial:

 - :ref:`How to make an immuneML dataset in Galaxy`